TokTok/jvm-toxcore-c/README.md

 To import the project in IDEA, launch IDEA and:

 - On the "Welcome to IntelliJ IDEA" screen, select "Import Project".
-- Select the directory tox4j/projects (projects subdirectory of this git repository).
+- Select the directory jvm-toxcore-c (this git repository).
 - Press "OK".
 - Select "Import project from external model".
 - Select "SBT".